Senior Gear Editor

 Standing in the Patagonia Untracked Ski Jacket

 Patagonia’s Untracked Jacket uses sustainable GORE-TEX, something the industry has been working towards for a very long time.
-Photo: Ella Boyd/The Inertia
+Photo: Ella Boyd//The Inertia

 What’s the Hype Around GORE-TEX?

 As mentioned above, any good ski jacket needs a waterproof/breathable membrane to keep water out, and GORE-TEX happens to be one of the first and best.
 It’s actually a very long and interesting story, but here’s the short version.
-Back in 1969, Bob Gore accidentally discovered how to create the porous membrane (called ePTFE) by stretching PTFE, a fluoropolymer, and immediately filed a patent.
-Many legal battles ensued, but Gore held onto their patent for creating the type of porous membrane for years, getting a head start over everyone else who have come to market with a similar material since.
+Back in 1969, Bob Gore accidentally discovered how to create a porous membrane (called ePTFE) by stretching PTFE, a fluoropolymer, and immediately filed a patent.
+Many legal battles ensued, but Gore held onto their patent for creating the type of porous membrane for years, getting a head start over everyone else who has come to market with a similar material since.
 As such, many outerwear companies simply use GORE-TEX rather than going to the trouble of manufacturing their own waterproof/breathable membrane.

 Skiing in the Arc'teryx Sabre Insulated Ski Jacket

 A full range of motion is essential for both resort and backcountry skiing – don’t let a poor-fitting jacket hold you back.
-Photo: Ella Boyd/The Inertia
+Photo: Ella Boyd//The Inertia

 Final Thoughts